CAD 59 Edmonton legal suite decision check

-The scan is for the first question: should this legal suite project be explored further?
-It gives a structured answer with assumptions, not a final quote, appraisal, or permit submission.
+The scan is for the first decision: should this legal suite project be explored further?
+It gives a structured decision packet with assumptions, source-backed public information, missing facts, and next-step options.
+It is not a quote, appraisal, permit approval, or contractor recommendation.

 01

-Checks whether your plan looks like a legal secondary suite, a regular basement renovation, or an unclear case that needs more review.
+Checks whether your idea looks like a legal secondary suite, garden suite, regular renovation, or an unclear case that needs more review.

 02